 Arkansas is one of three states facing a lawsuit over the licensing requirements for African-style hair braiding.

-The Virginia-based Institute for Justice has filed the lawsuit, saying the requirement that hair braiders get cosmetology licenses to practice is unjust and unreasonable.
+The Virginia-based Institute for Justice has filed the lawsuit, claiming the requirement that hair braiders get cosmetology licenses to practice is unjust and unreasonable.

-Attorney Paul Avelar with the Institute says cosmetology courses violate a hair braider's right to economic freedom because it requires spending thousands of dollars on schooling that does not teach braiding or test on it.
+Attorney Paul Avelar said cosmetology courses violate a hair braider's right to economic freedom because the courses require spending thousands of dollars on schooling that does not teach braiding or test on it.

-"The constitution protects the right to earn an honest living free from irrational government regulation," says Avelar.
+"The Constitution protects the right to earn an honest living free from irrational government regulation," said Avelar.

-Earl says she lives in fear of fines and jail time for practicing what she calls a safe craft that does not require the use of any harmful chemicals.
-She says she can't afford schooling not relevant to her trade.
+One of the plaintiffs is Nivea Earl, who runs TwistyKinks in Jacksonville.
+She said she lives in fear of fines and jail time for practicing what she calls a safe craft that does not require the use of any harmful chemicals.
+She added she cannot afford schooling that is not relevant to her trade.

-"I think it is just ridiculous that the cosmetology board requires us to have a cosmetology license when they do not teach hair braiding," says Earl.
+"I think it is just ridiculous that the cosmetology board requires us to have a cosmetology license when they do not teach hair braiding," said Earl.

 The other plaintiff in the lawsuit, Christine McLean, operates a shop in Little Rock.
 She also did not attend cosmetology school and has already received about $2,000 in fines and could be subject to 90 days in jail.

-The Arkansas Cosmetology Board says it does not comment on pending litigation.
+The Arkansas Cosmetology Board said it would not comment on pending litigation.

 The Institute for Justice has already had court victories in Utah and California over regulations on hair braiding.

-The group also recently sued over a rule by the Board of Dental Examiners in Arkansas that prohibits orthodontists from providing routine teeth cleaning.
+The group also recently sued over a rule by the Board of Dental Examiners in Arkansas prohibiting orthodontists from providing routine teeth cleaning.